ta0kira/zeolite/README.md

 Unit tests have access to all public symbols in the module.
 You can run all tests for module `myprogram` using `zeolite -t myprogram`.

+Specific things to keep in mind with `testcase`:

+- All individual `unittest` have a default timeout of 30 seconds.
+This is to prevent automated test runners from hanging indefinitely if there is a deadlock or an infinite loop.
+This can be changed with `timeout t`, where `t` is specified in seconds.
+Specifing `timeout 0` disables the time limit.
+- To simplify parsing, there are a few limitations with how you order the fields in a `testcase`:
+  - The expected outcome (`success`, `crash`, `error`, `compiles`) must be at the top.
+  - All `require` and `exclude` patterns must be grouped together.
+(Put another way, if a field other than `require` or `exclude` follows one of those two, the parser will move on.)

 ### Code Coverage

 As of compiler version `0.16.0.0`, you can get a log of all lines of Zeolite